 VOTF's Financial Working Group (FWG) provides guidelines, background information, and do-it-yourself tools that help you work towards financial transparency and accountability at both the parish and the diocesan level.

 We also provide you with a central repository for all publicly available financial information provided by each diocese and eparchy in the U.S. that reports such data online.
 Use our web portal to check on your diocese, compare it with others, and open links to the financial data they make available.
-Just click here, click Guest, and choose DIOCESE_DATA.
+Just click here, type the word Guest as the user, and then click Sign In.
 Also use these tools:

 Instructions on How to Read a Diocesan Financial Statement